PXG 0311 GEN6 P and XP Irons Review

 Black Label Elite models are also available

-If you’re feeling flush and like the look of darker finish irons, PXG offer both the 0311 GEN6 P and XP irons as premium Black Label Elite options too.
+If you’re feeling flush and like the look of darker finish irons, PXG offers both the 0311 GEN6 P and XP irons as premium Black Label Elite options too.
 Each Black Label iron comes with a durable black Diamond-like Carbon (DLC) finish and premium Steel Fiber Private Reserve shaft (or any other shaft in PXG’s fitting matrix).
 The make-up sets the franchise apart from its slightly more reasonably priced satin-clad siblings.

 Specs: PXG 0311 GEN6 P Irons